Why Reassurance Stops Working in Unstable Relationships

 Two things usually sit beneath this pattern, often together.

-The first is something older being stirred in the person asking.
+The first is past experience surfacing in the present for the person asking.
 An expectation of being left, not chosen, or quietly replaced.
 A history in which the ground beneath a relationship shifted suddenly.
 In that case, the current relationship becomes the place where that earlier uncertainty is felt again.

 The second is that the relationship itself has become harder to rely on.
 Warmth followed by withdrawal.
 Difficulty avoided rather than worked through.
 Conversations that end sooner than they used to.
 Interest in each other’s lives giving way to silence or only passing acknowledgement.